Diversity, inclusion and belonging

 We are a founding partner of the 'Workplace Pride - International platform for LGBTIQ+ (Lesbian, Gay, Bi-sexual, Transgender, Intersex and Queer) Inclusion at Work'.
 Its activities include the International Workplace Pride Global Benchmark.
 This benchmark scores companies in eight areas and identifies best practices, looking into ways to raise the standards.

-In 2022, ING scored 78.8% in the global benchmark.
-Our ranking improved to 82.07% in 2023 earning us the recognition of Workplace Pride Ambassador.
+For 10 consecutive years, ING has improved its score in the Workplace Pride benchmark.
+In 2023, we achieved a score of 82.07% earning us the recognition of Workplace Pride Ambassador.
 ING is dedicated to having an LGBTQI+ inclusive culture and our Rainbow Lions networks across 10 locations have played an important role in shaping this.

 Bloomberg Gender Equality Index